 When your pooled income fund gift ends, the value of your share of the fund will be removed from the fund and become available to support Cooper Union.

 Add funds anytime

 You can add to our pooled income fund anytime.
-Additions earn an income tax deduction and will increase your future payments.
+Additions earn an additional income tax charitable deduction that can save you income taxes if you itemize.
+You will also increase your future payments from the fund.